 Each year that you re-apply, we will review tax documents for a new year.
 Changes to both the income on your yearly taxes or changes to the tax law can affect eligibility.
 Below are the tax years that will be reviewed each academic year.

-In addition, each year students receive additional loan and work eligibility.
-As you progress toward your degree, there is an expectation that you take more responsibility for your educational costs.
-Therefore, your summer earnings contribution, subsidized loan and work-study amounts will increase from year-to-year.
-Below are the summer earnings contribution, subsidized loan and work-study limits for students for the 2020-2021 academic year.
+In addition, each year students receive additional loan eligibility.
+As you progress toward your degree, you are eligible for additional subsidized loans.
+Therefore, your subsidized loan amounts will increase from year to year.
+Below are the subsidized loan limits for students for the 2023-2024 academic year.
+In addition, first-years will see a slight increase in their work-study from their first year to their second-year from $2,500 to $3,000.

 |Year in School